 Below you'll find descriptions of several presentations that can be customized for a variety of different formats, from a 30-minute lecture to a full-day or weekend workshop.

 The presentations listed here are designed for end-of-life professionals, counselors, social workers and chaplains who work with death, loss, trauma and bereavement, but may also be of interest to spiritual seekers, bereaved individuals and practitioners of energy medicine.

 Interfaith Conversations with the Dying and the Bereaved

 This presentation is designed for nurses, chaplains, social workers, physicians, counselors and others who work with death, grief or trauma.

-As spiritual care care providers, we may at times be invited into conversations with patients or family members that addresses religious views on death and the afterlife.
-Meeting people “where they are” in terms of belief systems is a delicate art that requires patience, wisdom and skill.
+As hospice professionals or family caregivers, we may at times be invited into conversations with patients or family members that addresses religious views on death and the afterlife.
+Meeting people "where they are" in terms of belief systems is a delicate art that requires patience, wisdom and skill.
 How do we offer compassionate listening and support for beliefs that may not resonate with our own?
-How can we honor the other person’s reality fully and lovingly, without imposing our own views and biases?
+How can we honor the other person's reality fully and lovingly, without imposing our own views and biases?

 Spiritual Self-Care for Death Care Professionals